Csson/p5-Map-Metro/README.md

 # PERFORMANCE

 Since 0.2100 performance is less than an issue than it used to be, but it can still be improved.
 Prior to this version the entire network was analyzed up-front.
-This is unnecessary when search one (or a few) routes.
+This is unnecessary when searching one (or a few) routes.
 For long-running applications it is still possible to pre-calculate all paths, see [asps](https://metacpan.org/pod/Map::Metro::Graph#asps).

 # STATUS